Tag Archives: Kayla Moore

 “This is a very initial step to find out what the community sense is … and go from there,” said Sgt.
 Chris Stines, the president of the BPA, which represents more than 150 rank-and-file officers. … Continue reading »

 A group around 75-strong at its peak gathered Tuesday at 6:30 p.m. to demonstrate against the Berkeley Police, claiming they were responsible for the “murder” of Xavier Moore, who identified as Kayla Moore, the 41-year-old mentally ill transgender person who died Feb.
-12 while in custody of BPD.
+12 while in Berkeley Police custody.

-According to Berkeley Police spokesperson officer Jennifer Coats, the march was peaceful and there were no reported problems or arrests.
+According to Berkeley Police spokeswoman Officer Jennifer Coats, the march was peaceful and there were no reported problems or arrests.

 The group, who called themselves Anonymous Queers in Action, began their demonstration at around 6:30 p.m. in People’s Park, then marched down Telegraph Avenue, through downtown Berkeley streets, and ended about two hours later, depleted to about 25 people, outside Amoeba record store on Telegraph, according to Ted Friedman who took the photographs shown here.